 Imperial Street is an ambitious project to regenerate a former scaffolding yard at Bromley-by-Bow with the creation of 407 new homes.
 Organised as a new city quarter, the proposals will revitalise the site through the provision of new housing for new and existing communities.

 |Planning Approved||January 2018|

-The dwellings, which are across a range of tenures, are proposed across two plots within the framework of the wider collaborative masterplan.
+The new mixed-tenure homes are proposed across two plots within the framework of the wider collaborative masterplan.
 BPTW and Pitman Tozer Architects developed individual sites to a successful planning application whilst collaborating on wider issues common to both.

 To the south, the terrace of modestly scaled Railway Mews Houses provides a buffer to the neighbouring railway, while allowing sunlight into the entrance courtyard, which provides a secure environment for residents to enjoy.
 Similarly quiet in character, the Parkside Building opposite captures views of the surrounding thriving parks.
 This also expresses its visual link with the Three Mills Studio by referencing the punched windows and a recessed top storey.

 The project was approved by the LDDC in January 2018.